 It’s hard to predict when energy providers will hike their prices, but a good indication is if the price cap increases as this means suppliers will likely try and match the cap.
 Otherwise, if you’re into energy market trends, with some bedtime reading you might be able to gauge when increases are on the horizon.

 Nonetheless, remember that the energy market is competitive, so even when prices increase there will always be suppliers offering better deals than others.
-It’s how they grab custom, so be sure to compare energy deals so you don’t miss out.

 How much are exit fees?